booskander/Redis-VS-MongoDB/README.md

-# 1. Navigate to terraform directory (you can also modify the docker compose if u want)
+# 1. Navigate to terraform directory

 run: